mahkoh/jay-protocols/README.md

 ## Submitting changes to existing protocols

-Please submit a pull request on GitHub.
+Please submit a merge request on GitLab.

 ## Submitting new protocols